-Shortly after the 1790 census was taken, another Sparks moved from Pittsylvania County, Virginia, to Spartanburg County, South Carolina - - this was Leonard Sparks who had first appeared in the tax records of Pittsylvania County in 1783.
+Shortly after the 1790 census was taken, another Sparks moved from Pittsylvania County, Virginia, to Spartanburg County, South Carolina - - this was 54.6 Leonard Sparks who had first appeared in the tax records of Pittsylvania County in 1783.
 He owned one horse and four cattle in 1783, but was not taxed himself as a "white male over 21," which must mean that he had not yet come of age.
 The next year, 1784, he was so taxed.
 This should mean that he was born in 1763.
-This Leonard Sparks first purchased land in Pittsylvania County on Nov 22, 1788, from Thomas Sparks for 100 pounds (Book 8, p.
+This Leonard Sparks first purchased land in Pittsylvania County on November 22, 1788, from Thomas Sparks for 100 pounds (Book 8, p.
 X05).
 Although we have found no record of Leonard Sparks selling this land, he was last taxed for it in 1790.
 We are sure that he was the same Leonard Sparks who later owned land in both Spartanburg and Union Counties, South Carolina.

 According to family tradition, Leonard Sparks (ca. 1822-1865) came from a large family, being one of 12 sons.
 Sometime between 1835 and 1839, Leonard Sparks married Zeriah Sparks, supposedly a distant cousin who was born ca. 1821 in South Carolina.
 She also, according to family tradition, came from a large family.

 Between 1850 and 1854, Leonard Sparks and his family moved to Georgia.
 It is known that he purchased land in Gwinnett County, Georgia, in 1859, then sold it in 1861.
 The family has not, however, been located on the 1860 census.

 With the start of the Civil War, Leonard Sparks's two oldest sons enlisted in the same company in Gwinnett County in 1861.
 Leonard Sparks, himself, according to his Civil War records at the National Archives in Washington, enlisted in Captain M. L. Brown's company on August 24, 1863, at Decator, Georgia.
 This company subsequently became Company E, 66th Regiment Georgia Infantry, Confederate' States Army.
 After the Battle of Atlanta, Leonard Sparks was granted leave to see his family, then living within the field of action.
 In returning to his unit, he was captured by Union forces on September 19, 1864, at Warsaw, Georgia.
 Warsaw is located in north-east Fulton County at the cross-roads where Georgia State Highway 120 crosses Georgia State Highway 141, about six miles east of Alpharetta, Georgia, and approximately 10 miles from his home.
-He was taken to Nashville, Tennessee, then to Louisville, Kentucky, and finally to Camp Douglas, Illinois, where he arrived on Nov 1, 1864.
+He was taken to Nashville, Tennessee, then to Louisville, Kentucky, and finally to Camp Douglas, Illinois, where he arrived on November 1, 1864.
 Leonard Sparks died of hepatitus at Camp Douglas, Illinois, on January 30, 1865.
 He was buried in Grave 627, Block 2, of the Chicago City Cemetery.
 His name is shown as "Sharp" rather that "Sparks" on at least one military record.